Mercedes-Benz R107 and C107: Model history

-Volume production of the first R107 car, the 350 SL, started in April 1971 alongside the last of the W113 cars; the 350 SLC followed in October.
+Volume production of the first R107 car, the 350SL, started in April 1971 alongside the last of the W113 cars; the 350SLC followed in October.
 The early 1971 350SL are very rare and were available with an optional 4 speed fluid coupling automatic gearbox.
 The 1971 4sp auto were quick cars for the day with 0-60 mph in 8 seconds.
 In addition, the rare 1971 cars were fitted with Bosch electronic fuel injection.

 European models and engines

 The 350SL and 350SLC for the European market used a 3.5 liter V8 engine.

-From July 1974 both SL and SLC could also be ordered with a fuel-injected 2.8L straight-6 as 280 SL and SLC.
+From July 1974 both SL and SLC could also be ordered with a fuel-injected 2.8L straight-6 as 280SL and 280SLC.

+Initially all cars had the Bosch D Jetronic fuel injection system, an early electronic engine management system.
+In December 1975 this was replaced by the Bosch K Jetronic system, an entirely mechanical fuel injection system.
+This was paralleled with electronic breaker-less ignition and hydraulic valve-lash compensation systems.
+Performance was mildly reduced to comply with new emission laws.